Moose Jaw Divorce Lawyer

 Credit Score

-Failing to pay child support can also negatively impact your credit score, which can affect your ability to get loans or credit cards in the future.
+In Canada, failing to pay child support can also negatively impact your credit score, which can affect your ability to get loans or credit cards in the future.
+This can lower the parent’s credit rating, making it harder to get loans, credit cards, or mortgages.
+A poor credit score can also impact renting a home or other financial opportunities.

 Legal Fees